• Skip to primary navigation

 • Kosher salt

 • Egg yolks: You will need the egg yolks from two large eggs.
-Eggs should be room temperature.
+The eggs should be room temperature.

 • Black pepper